zblenlighten/power/Computer science.md

 - I/O
   - Blocking (vs: Non-blocking): connection is blocked until there is some data to read or the data is fully written
     - Possible causes: I/O, lock, network request, database connection
-  - Synchronous (vs: Asynchronous): code executing in sequence (one at a time)
+  - Synchronous (vs: Asynchronous): code executing in sequence, one at a time
   - File
     - Regular file
     - Directory